Sahlgrenska University Hospital

 -

-Knowledge-focused Not yet recruitingThis study looks at two ways to surgically repair unstable chest wall injuries (like flail chest) in adults.
-It compares fixing one break per rib versus fixing two breaks per rib to see which leads to better bone healing.
-Participants will be followed for a year with CT scans and…
+Knowledge-focused Not yet recruitingThis study looks at two surgical techniques for treating unstable chest wall injuries in adults.
+It compares fixing one fracture per rib versus fixing two fractures per rib to see which leads to better bone healing, lung function, and less pain.
+One hundred participants will be f…

 Phase: NA • Sponsor: Sahlgrenska University Hospital • Aim: Knowledge-focused